Escapes¶

 return

-As a name in functional position we’ll need to handle return
+As a name in functional position we’ll need to handle return like

-, above.
+break and continue, above.
 Bare words are more tricky.

 Bare Words¶